 Why Bitcoin Emboldens Hackers?

 Doesn’t it seem like more and more cybersecurity horror stories are popping up in your news feed?
-I know I’ve seen an uptick, especially these past few months.
-Cybercrime is becoming child’s play for brazen hackers with little to fear and a whole lot to gain.
-The ambiguous nature of bitcoin and the extremely difficult pursuit of apprehending cybercriminals has emboldened them to make audacious ultimatums.
+Cybercrime is affecting businesses of all sizes, with attackers often demanding ransom payments in bitcoin to regain access to stolen data.
+The ambiguous nature of Bitcoin and the difficulty of apprehending cybercriminals have emboldened them to make audacious demands.

-Here are three devious reasons cybercriminals collect ransom payments using bitcoin in exchange for confidential company data:
+Bitcoin transactions are largely unregulated and can be completed without revealing personal information, which makes them appealing to cybercriminals seeking ransom payments.
+Here are three devious reasons cybercriminals collect ransom payments using Bitcoin in exchange for confidential company data:

 A legit bank account is not required.

-Can you believe all they need is a digital bitcoin wallet?
-No legal identification or real name and address are required to start a bitcoin account.
-One perk for hackers is that law enforcement agencies can’t freeze their bitcoin account.
-And unlike government-issued currencies, it is operated by a decentralized authority.
-What’s more, the mastermind(s) behind bitcoin technology remain a mystery.
+All that’s needed is a digital Bitcoin wallet.
+No legal identification or real name and address are required to start a Bitcoin account.
+Law enforcement agencies cannot freeze these accounts, and unlike government-issued currencies, bitcoin operates under a decentralized authority.

 Funds can be transferred anonymously.